 Below are some general restrictions in place to help prevent the transmission of COVID-19.
 For a complete list of restrictions and information on the current public health orders, as well as restrictions for specific workplaces, please visit saskatchewan.ca/COVID19.

-- Non-essential international travel is strongly discouraged.
+- Non-essential travel, including interprovincial travel, is strongly discouraged.

 - Individuals identified by a Medical Health Officer as having COVID-19 or a close contact to someone with COVID-19 must immediately go into mandatory self-isolation until it is determined they no longer pose a public health threat.